danielk43/android_prebuilts_prebuiltapks/README.md

 These are just the official unmodified prebuilt binaries, signed by the corresponding developers, except for:
  * com.google.android.maps, as the JAR and the XML have been extracted from the ZIP on the [microG's GitHub release page](https://github.com/microg/android_frameworks_mapsv1/releases)
- * additional_repos.xml, as it is just the microG FDroid repository XML file
+ * additional_repos.xml, as it is just the microG FDroid repository XML file, plus additional repos

 To include them in your build just add their name in CUSTOM_PACKAGES (for example in vendor/lineage/config/common.mk).